bjartemisund/policy/README.md

 them.
 Just remember to replace references to our company or product with the appropriate ones for you!

-Concact legal@appear.in in case of any questions!
+Concact legal@whereby.com in case of any questions!